Simplify Chess Calculations: Think Clearly Under Pressure

 Building calculation skills

 Begin with tactical puzzles featuring 3 to 5 forcing moves.
 Solve without moving pieces and write your candidate list before checking.
 This builds clean visualization and disciplined selection.
-The progression laid out in our progressive visualization exercises sequences these drills so each level compounds the previous one.

 Advance to positions where you must choose between a forcing shot and a positional improvement.
 Use a time limit that matches your event pace.
 Two to three minutes per move.
 Pressure in practice makes the method transfer.